Coenocyte: Pathological examples

 Certain mutations and the activation of certain cell-cycle control genes can lead to bacteria forming "filament-like" cells with multiple chromosomes but without cellular division.
 These mechanisms or mistakes may lead to a similar structure to a coenocyte, though bacteria do not possess nuclei.

 This fact has been used in certain synthetic biology applications, for example, to create cell-derived fibers for an organically grown concrete.

 Etymology

-As with much international scientific vocabulary, English got the word coenocyte (cœnocyte) from New Latin, in which its combining forms, coeno- + -cyte, are based on ancient Greek: κοινός (koinós) = "common" + κύτος (kýtos) = "box, i.e. cell").
+As with much international scientific vocabulary, English got the word coenocyte (cœnocyte) from Neo-Latin, in which its combining forms, coeno- + -cyte, are based on ancient Greek: κοινός (koinós) = "common" + κύτος (kýtos) = "box, i.e. cell").
 The stressed vowel is œ, which in scientific English usually sounds like long e and usually shifts a preceding c to be soft; this explains how there is a degree of regularity in "how one gets a "see-no" sound from coeno-," which might seem irregular at first glance.